Mental Health and Protection

 MHPSS is a vital ongoing adaptation process that needs to be conducted with high standards of care according to WHO and Inter-Agency Standing Committee (IASC).

-UOSSM has played an integral role in mental health, as a leader, expert, and innovator, in the Syrian crisis, and led the way by taking strategic mental health initiatives since 2013, to find constantly evolving solutions for growing mental health issues arising among the Syrian people due to the armed conflict.
+The UOSSM family has played an integral role in mental health, as a leader, expert, and innovator, in the Syrian crisis, and led the way by taking strategic mental health initiatives since 2013, to find constantly evolving solutions for growing mental health issues arising among the Syrian people due to the armed conflict.
 UOSSM:

 Due to the lack of Syrian psychiatrists in Syria, a tele-referral service, Syria Tele-Mental Health (STMH) network, established through the Collegium Telemedical site of Yale University, was led in early 2014 by an expatriate Syrian Psychiatrist in UK, Dr. Redwan Elkhayat, who chaired the UOSSM MHPSS Committee, and Dr Wael Alraas, a Syrian Psychiatrist, who was UOSSM’s Director of the MHPSS Program at the time, to address the high demands and needs.
 This Tele-Psychiatry service continues to support the work of UOSSM’s only psychiatrist in Syria and provides the needed technical support.
 UOSSM strives to provide the highest quality health services, using intervention techniques designed for crisis settings.